The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Preliminaries

-The following lemma is already well-known for doubling measures \cite{GrLiYa}, and the following short proof of the dyadic case was noticed by the second author.
-More precisely, we were unable to find this statement explicitly in the literature, and while working on another project the second author noticed the case $p\geq2$ follows from the duality argument in \cite{FeSt}, and that the case $1<p\leq2$ then follows from the weak type $\left( 1,1\right) $ inequality in \cite[Theorem A.18 on page 251]{CrMaPe}, together with Marcinkiewicz interpolation for Banach space valued functions, see e.g. \cite[Theorem 1.18 on page 480]{GaRu}.
+The following lemma is already well-known for doubling measures \cite{GrLiYa}, and the following short proof of the dyadic case was observed by the second author.
+More precisely, we were unable to find this statement explicitly in the literature, and while working on another project the second author noticed the case $p\geq2$ follows from the duality argument in \cite{FeSt}, and that the case $1<p\leq2$ then follows from the weak type $\left( 1,1\right) $ inequality in \cite[Theorem A.18 on page 251]{CrMaPe}, together with Marcinkiewicz interpolation for Banach-space-valued functions, see, e.g., \cite[Theorem 1.18 on page 480]{GaRu}.
 For the convenience of the reader, we repeat the short arguments suggested by the second author here.
+In what follows, recall a measure $\mu$ on $\mathbb{R}^n$ is doubling if there exists a constant $C$ such that for all cubes $Q \in \mathbb{R}^n$, we have

+where $2Q$ denotes the cube with same center as $Q$ but whose sidelength is double that of $Q$.
+The doubling constant $C_{\mu} ^{\operatorname{doub}}$ associated to $\mu$ is the best constant $C$ in the inequality \eqref{eq:doubling_def}.